bismex/Awesome-person-re-identification/README.md

 **I will immediately reflect the matter if it should be corrected.
 I hope this github page helps many people with research purposes.**
 **Moreover, the latest CVPR2019 papers are summarized in [my personal blog](https://bismex.github.io/).
 Unfortunately, they are written in Korean.**

+### :high_brightness: [Notice]
+The github page will be revised largely by the end of November to provide more convenient information.
+For example changing category, adding ML paper, adding github code, etc.

 ### :high_brightness: Updated 2019-10-25
 - The online address of all [ICCV2019 papers](#0-ICCV2019) has been updated.
 - The ICCV2019 papers will be categorized soon.